Content Manager: About Collections with a Single Item

 Collections with a single item vs. multiple items

-A collection with a single item stores content that is more suited to static pages.
+A collection with a single item stores content that is more suited for static pages.
 You can display this content on one or more pages of your site.

-By storing it in the Content Manager, your content is kept separate from your page.
+By storing it in the CMS, your content is kept separate from your page.
 This is really useful when collaborating on pages.
 In this scenario, nobody can accidentally delete or alter the content.

 Display your content by connecting elements on the page to fields in your collection.